bhaniya/Computing-in-Optimization-and-Statistics/README.md

-# Computing in Optimization and Statistics: IAP 2019
+# Computing in Optimization and Statistics

 A computing compendium, compiled by researchers, for researchers.